Terrariums have graced our windowsills for many years.

 Can’t blame them really.

-Except, household growing conditions were very different back then.
-There was an altogether more pollutive and dangerous revolution going on – the industrial revolution.
+Except, household growing conditions were very different back then, and an altogether more pollutive and dangerous revolution was going on.
+The industrial revolution.

 With pretty horrendous air quality, keeping those trendy new ferns alive was even more of a struggle than they are now (personally, I can’t imagine Maidenhair Ferns being even more difficult).